What Factors Contribute to Congenital Heart Disease?

 Chromosome Abnormalities and CHD

-Problems with chromosomes that result in genetic syndromes, such as Down syndrome, often result in a higher incidence of infant heart malformations.
-Five percent to 8 percent of all babies with CHD have a chromosome abnormality.
+Problems with chromosomes causing genetic syndromes, such as Down syndrome, often result in a higher incidence of infant heart malformations (CHD).
+About 5 to 8% of all babies with CHD have a chromosome abnormality.

-Chromosomes are the structures in your cells that contain your genes; genes code for your traits such as eye color and blood type.
+Chromosomes are the structures in your cells that contain your genes; genes code for the traits that we see or observe such as eye color and blood type.
 Usually there are 46 chromosomes in each cell of the body.
-Having too many or too few chromosomes results in health problems and birth defects.
-Structural defects of the chromosomes, where a piece of the chromosome is missing or present in duplicate, also causes health problems.
+Having too many or too few chromosomes, or extra or missing parts of chromosomes, results in health problems and birth defects.

 There are a number of chromosome abnormalities associated with congenital heart defects.
-Some of these include:
+Some of these include the following:

 - Down syndrome